-- Be proactive challenge poor behaviour - Do not sit down with your back to the area / pupils - Move round your allocated area - Do not sit and talk to a small group of pupils ignoring your allocated area - Pupils must not loiter around the stairs - Wear your hi vis jacket - Be on time - Do not leave your area until you have cleared it / handed over - Challenge pupils on uniform - If inside the dining room, ensure pupils are seated - Do not allow pupils to eat walking around - Make sure you are stationed in your allocated area, please do not cluster together and leave areas unattended - If you are not able to be on duty make sure you have sought a replacement well in advance and inform N. Tregay - If any pupils are not following the rules, send them outside
+- Be proactive challenge poor behaviour - Do not sit down with your back to the area / pupils

+- · Move round your allocated area - Do not sit and talk to a small group of pupils ignoring your allocated area - Pupils must not loiter around the stairs - Wear your hi vis jacket - Be on time - Do not leave your area until you have cleared it / handed over - · Challenge pupils on uniform - · If inside the dining room, ensure pupils are seated - Do not allow pupils to eat walking around - Make sure you are stationed in your allocated area, please do not cluster together and leave areas unattended - If you are not able to be on duty make sure you have sought a replacement well in advance and inform Claire Holden - If any pupils are not following the rules, send them outside

 Pupils are not allowed to enter the dining room at lunchtime without their planner.
-YIIs will have to show their planner to enter the dining room first.
 Any pupil without a planner must join the back of the queue.

-Appendix 3a Behaviour for Learning Procedure (Primary)
+Appendix 4a Behaviour for Learning Procedure (Primary)